 nodata - An alert will be emailed to a client if this number of days has elapsed since the client sent data to the backup server.

 archive - Set to 1 to clear archive attribute flag on files backed up, 0 means leave flag unchanged.

 after - Command to run after a backup is complete.
 See also before.

 auxiliary - Full pathname to secondary (rotation) backup folder (typically a USB device).
 See also doauxiliary.

 before - Command to run before a backup is run.
 See also after.

-backupkeys - Set to 1 to backup this software's encryption key (password) to remote server and allow backup host to help recover it.
+backupkeys - Set to 1 to back up this software's encryption key (password) to the remote server and allow the backup host to help recover it.
 Set to 0 for regulatory compliance.

 compression - Compression level between 0 (off) and 10 (maximum).
 Default is 5.